kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/26-custom-error-response-class.md

 module.exports = errorHandler;
 ```

-* If we send again in Postman we'll still get the old error response error because we have yet to use our new ErrorResponse class error
+* If we send again in Postman we'll still get the old error response error because we have yet to use our new `ErrorResponse` class error

 ## Let's use our new Error Extension

+`controllers/bootcamp.js`

 ```
 const Bootcamp = require('../models/Bootcamp');
 const ErrorResponse = require('../utils/error-response'); // add this